josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 While there is no such thing as transclusion in Angular, there is a very similar concept called *content projection*.
 `upgrade/static` is able to make these two features interoperate.

-Angular components that support content projection make use of an `<ng-content>` tag within them.
+Angular components that support content projection make use of an `ng-content` element within them.
 Here is an example of such a component:

 <code-example header="hero-detail.component.ts" path="upgrade-module/src/app/ajs-to-a-projection/hero-detail.component.ts"></code-example>

 When using the component from AngularJS, you can supply contents for it.
-Just like they would be transcluded in AngularJS, they get projected to the location of the `<ng-content>` tag in Angular:
+Just like they would be transcluded in AngularJS, they get projected to the location of the `ng-content` element in Angular:

 <code-example path="upgrade-module/src/index-ajs-to-a-projection.html" region="usecomponent"></code-example>